dcl-docs/dcl-docs-website/content/home/curriculum.md

 direct_to = "https://dcl-2019-04.github.io/curriculum/"
 +++

-Our most recent curriculum for the Data Challenge Lab
+The most recent curriculum for the Data Challenge Lab